-Why LGBT Photography - People should not be discriminated against based on who they are or who they love.
+Why - People should not be discriminated against based on who they are or who they love.
 Equality for every person is an innate human and civil right, regardless of sexual orientation or gender identity.
-Using photography, my goal is to promote awareness and challenge stereotypes in the mainstream while celebrating diversity within the LGBT community.
+My focus is to promote awareness for LGBT equality and challenge stereotypes in the mainstream while documenting the modern LGBT rights movement.

 Background - Before becoming a photographer, I received a master’s degree in criminal justice followed by a ten-year stint as a federal probation officer.
 Empowered by an overwhelming sense that I should be helping to change the rules, instead of enforce them, I started this business.